 So I made a list...

-Next thing I knew I had notes on more than 100 books.
+Next thing I knew I had notes on more than 100 books, from books on France history to French literature classics to books on living in France.

-At this rate, the list would be published sometime around 2056, so instead, I decided to go ahead and put up a work in progress.
+At this rate, the list would be published sometime around 2056, so instead, I decided to put this up as a work in progress.
 Each week, I'll add books to it, until I (or you) feel we have enough.

 This list is aimed at non-Francophones who are passionate about France and want to learn everything they can about us.
 And...